LeoTeam/docs/09-contributing-to-lotus/02-getting-started.md

 ## Assumptions

-This guide assumes you have an appropriate version of Ruby installed as outlined in the general [Requirements](../01-introduction/03-requirements.md)document.
+This guide assumes you have an appropriate version of Ruby installed as outlined in the general [Requirements](../01-introduction/03-requirements.md) document.

 Furthermore, this guide assumes that you are downloading the main Lotus repository, `lotus/lotus`.
-If you would like to contribute to one of the many micro-libraries that compose Lotus, be sure to appropriately substitute 'lotus' as appropriate.
-For example, if you wish to contribute to `lotus/model`, in the step where you clone your forked repository, be sure to run:
+If you would like to contribute to one of the many micro-libraries that compose Lotus, be sure to appropriately substitute for `lotus` as appropriate.
+For example, if you wish to contribute to `lotus/model`, in the step where you clone your forked repository, be sure to
+run:

 ```bash
 $ git clone git@github.com:<your_user_name>/model.git